FortinetCloudCSE/gcp-fgt-stitch-fun/content/02DeployResources/1_fortigate/index.md

 * Click on SSH.
 This will open a new tab or pop-up with the cli for your debian device.

   {{< figure src="ssh-deb.png" alt="ssh-deb" >}}

+* Ensure that the startup script loaded Apache2 by typing ``` curl localhost ```.
+You should see some HTML returned.
+If Apache2 doesn't seem to be working, wait a couple of minutes, as the device may still be running the startup script.

+* Now issue ``` ping 8.8.8.8 ``` and ensure that you get a response.

+### Move to the next Task